 When you send a message to ChatGPT, you notice something peculiar about how the response appears.
 There's often a brief pause, then the first visible text appears, followed by the rest streaming out in small chunks.
 Why that initial pause?
 Why does it stream token by token instead of appearing instantly?
 And why do longer conversations eventually feel slower?

 This behavior isn't a quirk of the interface.
 It's the physics of LLM inference: the process of running a trained model to generate text.
-Understanding these mechanics (two-phase nature of generation, memory bottlenecks, and how engineers measure performance) is important for anyone building or optimizing production AI systems.
+Production systems tune the same mechanics you see here: two generation phases, memory bottlenecks, and performance counters.
 Longer conversations often feel slower for a concrete reason: each decode step has to read a growing KV cache on top of the model weights.

-Key insight: LLM inference has two distinct phases (prefill and decode) that usually emphasize different hardware bottlenecks.
+Prefill versus decode: Autoregressive LLM generation has two distinct phases: prefill and decode.
+They often emphasize different hardware bottlenecks.
 Knowing which phase is the bottleneck, and why, is the foundation for major optimizations in this space, from Key-Value (KV) cache management to continuous batching.

-The diagram below illustrates the sequential dependency between the highly parallel prefill phase and the autoregressive decode phase:
+This diagram traces the sequential dependency between the highly parallel prefill phase and the autoregressive decode phase:

 In an unchunked baseline, the model processes the input prompt in parallel during prefill.
 Prompt tokens participate in large matrix operations, so the GPU can run dense matrix multiplies efficiently.
 For long prompts on modern accelerators, this phase is usually compute-bound, limited more by available FLOPs than by memory bandwidth.
-Later in this lesson, chunked prefill deliberately divides that work for scheduling reasons.
+Later, chunked prefill deliberately divides that work for scheduling reasons.
 A toy trace looks like this:

 2→ Tokenize prompt